Articles , Glossary

 Information

 To use or not to use?
 That is the question.
 In the vast majority of cases, home page is the point of the user’s decision.
 In the early 2000s guru of usability, Jacob Nielsen mentioned in his article: “Your homepage is often your first — and possibly your last — chance to attract and retain each customer, rather like the front page of a newspaper.”
-With all the progress the World Wide Web has witnessed, this position doesn’t change: home page often defines if a user goes further around the website.
+With all the progress the World Wide Web has witnessed, this position doesn’t change: the home page often defines whether a user goes further around the website.
 And it is done not only by beauty and style but first of all by information which is looked for by visitors to the resource.
-Making it accessible, noticeable and clear, designers grow the chances of positive user experience.
+Making it accessible, noticeable, and clear, designers grow the chances of a positive user experience.

 • the nature of the website: the page has to instantly inform users if it’s a company website, blog, e-commerce website, social network, educational platform or anything else